 You'll Have an Infinite Scope of Work

 Referred to as scope creep, this is a common problem when the number of tasks and the general workload starts piling up like a growing snowball.
-As a rule, this considerably stalls project launch.
+As a rule, this considerably stalls project or MVP launch.

-If you want to avoid such chaos, the project discovery phase can visibly assist in getting things organized and become less vulnerable in this respect.
+If you want to avoid such chaos, the project discovery phase can visibly assist in getting things organized and becoming less vulnerable in this respect.
 What if you don't need part of the functionality at all?
-Or you could have done it right right away instead of wasting time and money on going back and "duck taping" the imperfections?
+Or you could have done it right away instead of wasting time and money on going back and "duck taping" the imperfections?

 You'll Constantly Go Behind Schedule